Teaching & Research

 - Use familiar tools: In times of disruption, emergency or crisis, you and your students are already stressed.
 Plan to use tools and technologies that are readily available, provided by and supported by Texas State, and easy to use or learn.

 - Encourage students to get help and join communities: You cannot solve all of the students’ problems remotely.
 Be aware of tutoring, counseling, and support resources offered by the university that you can point students to when they need them.
 Use forums and other tools to encourage students to communicate with each other to informally check-in or form study groups.
 Build in group activities so students are required to connect with their peers throughout the course, to mitigate any feelings of disconnection or loneliness.

 - Communicate your plan: After you’ve assessed the situation and made a plan, convey your expectations to students.
 Prepare to be able to communicate with students early and often, especially in emergencies.
 Create lists of names and email addresses shortly after the term begins and let students know where to look for emergency contact about the course.
 Even without set plans, promptly communicate with students to indicate that changes are coming and to reinforce expectations for checking email or Canvas (or TRACS) to know how instruction will continue.
 We recommend asking every student to acknowledge they understand and are ready to participate (via individual messages or email for a small class; perhaps via a survey for a large class).
 Highlight changes to the syllabus and schedule.

 - Face-to-face only courses may be delivered normally when the student enrollment is no more than 50% of the room’s rated maximum occupancy.
-For more on how classroom capacity will be managed, visit the "Instructional Delivery & Classroom Capacity" section in the Social Distancing Measures page.

 - Course syllabi should: